NaszvadiG/cim-xa/README.md

 <a href="http://devzone.zend.com/1542/creating-modular-template-based-interfaces-with-savant/">this article</a>.

 While Twiggy and Savant are included in this distribution, it is not mandatory to use either for presentation -- CodeIgniter views may be used.
-The sample code in application/controllers/songs.php has an example of CI and Savant views.
+The sample code in application/controllers/site.php has examples of CI and Savant views.
 If used, CodeIgniter views are located in the usual directory.

 <a href="http://phpti.com/">Documentation for [optional] PHPTI Template Inheritance</a>.